1. Home: Explore careers

 Apprenticeship

-To become a nuclear technician, you can do a Nuclear Technician Level 5 Higher Apprenticeship.
+To become a nuclear technician, you could apply for a place on a Nuclear Technician Level 5 Higher Apprenticeship.

 You can also start a Maintenance and Operations Engineering Level 3 Advanced Apprenticeship then get further training on the job to work in nuclear facilities.